 - 1. House extensions will be supported, providing: - a.
 The extension does not dominate the original building in terms of height, massing or by projecting beyond the front building line of the property; - b.
 There is no significant loss of garden space and a functional garden space is maintained; - c.
-There is no loss of parking space, resulting in less than two spaces per dwelling; - d.
+There is no loss of on-plot parking space that would result in less than two spaces; - d.
 There is no significant adverse impact on the amenities of adjacent properties; - e.
 There is sufficient space separating adjacent properties to allow for maintenance to be undertaken.